 During any holiday period when the owners are absent it may become over-grown.
 Then it will the property is an open invitation to passing intruders.

 The availability of sitters specialising in catsitting is increasing as more people discover the joys of housesitting.
 It allows many to indulge their love of pets, to live like a local in new locations and travel on a fixed budget.

 What our clients say about us on Trustpilot

 My first experience of having a…house/pet sitter…

 My first experience of having a pet/house sitter was just amazing!
 It happened when the snow storms were lashing the UK and in particular Ireland, where my pet sitter, Claire, is based.
-It was touch and go that she would get here so I contacted Lamia, explained the situation, and she immediately searched for and found 2 other sitters who were happy to step in if required.
+It was touch and go that she would get here so I contacted Lamia.
+I explained the situation,.
+She immediately searched for and found 2 other sitters who were happy to step in if required.

 Fortunately, Claire was able to get to the airport and arrived the following day.
 My cats were completely relaxed and happy on my return and the apartment was spotlessly clean and tidy.

-Everyday Claire sent me a short video clip of the cats either purring, or on her lap being fussed etc., which put me completely at ease as they are both rescue cats and very wary of strangers.
+Everyday Claire sent me a short video clip of the cats either purring, or on her lap being fussed etc. This put me completely at ease as they are both rescue cats and very wary of strangers.
 Happily, Claire is no longer a stranger here and I cannot recommend her highly enough.

 To find a checked live-in house sitter to care for your pet cat join HouseSitMatch today as a homeowner it takes just five minutes, and if you need a little extra help with the technology CONTACT US and we can support you in real time.
 We’re here to help you,!